 In order to practice as a registered music therapist, music therapists must meet the following requirements:

-- Completion of a Bachelor or Master’s degree accredited by the AMTA
+- Completion of a Bachelor or Master’s degree accredited by the Australian Music Therapy Association (AMTA)

 - Adhere to the Code of Conduct, Standards of Practice and By-laws for Grievance Procedures

 For more detailed information about music therapy, please visit the Australian Music Therapy Association website.

 To watch engaging case studies and interviews with leading music therapists working in pediatrics, disability, mental health, neurorehabilitation, and palliative and aged care, please visit the RMTs Change Lives website.

 Find a practitioner